sannnir/Project-My-own-Salt-state/README.md

 <img width="194" alt="image" src="https://user-images.githubusercontent.com/117899949/207006820-05118f32-e487-4424-8d5b-39f5cd08a16e.png">

-#### *Plot twist:*
+#### *Plot twist:
 So the keys were empty.
 I didn't know how to fix this and got stuck.
 After two days of googling the problem I still didn't get this.
-Time was running out so I had to start over and do this again with only two VMs.
+Time was running out so I had to start over and do this again with only two VMs.*

+I deleded all extra VMs and deleted SaltStacks from VMs.
+I started over by installing Salt master to the other VM and Salt-minion to the other one.
+At least I got familiar with the commands of `sudo apt purge salt-master & salt-minion`.
+Yey. t001 was going to be the master and t002 was going to be the minion.